Logo

 2. Conversion: Converts PGN nodes into GameAnalysis and MoveAnalysis objects.

-3. Initialization: Captures FEN, UCI, and basic metadata.
+3. Initialization: Captures FEN, UCI, and basic metadata (players, result, date, opening).

 Data Snapshot: Parsed Game

-Right after parsing, the data looks like this structure (simplified):
+Right after parsing, the data looks like this structure:

 GameAnalysis(